CT scan

 CT scanners use a rotating X-ray tube and a row of detectors placed in a gantry to measure X-ray attenuations by different tissues inside the body.
 The multiple X-ray measurements taken from different angles are then processed on a computer using tomographic reconstruction algorithms to produce tomographic (cross-sectional) images (virtual "slices") of a body.
-CT scan can be used in patients with metallic implants or pacemakers, for whom magnetic resonance imaging (MRI) is contraindicated.
+CT scans can be used in patients with metallic implants or pacemakers, for whom magnetic resonance imaging (MRI) is contraindicated.

 Since its development in the 1970s, CT scanning has proven to be a versatile imaging technique.
 While CT is most prominently used in medical diagnosis, it can also be used to form images of non-living objects.
 The 1979 Nobel Prize in Physiology or Medicine was awarded jointly to South African-American physicist Allan MacLeod Cormack and British electrical engineer Godfrey Hounsfield "for the development of computer-assisted tomography".

 Types

+On the basis of image acquisition and procedures, various type of scanners are available in the market.

+Sequential CT

+Sequential CT, also known as step-and-shoot CT, is a type of scanning method in which the CT table moves stepwise.
+The table increments to a particular location and then stops which is followed by the X-ray tube rotation and acquisition of a slice.
+The table then increments again, and another slice is taken.
+The table movement stops while taking slices.
+This results in an increased time of scanning.

 Spiral CT

 Spinning tube, commonly called spiral CT, or helical CT, is an imaging technique in which an entire X-ray tube is spun around the central axis of the area being scanned.
 These are the dominant type of scanners on the market because they have been manufactured longer and offer a lower cost of production and purchase.
 The main limitation of this type of CT is the bulk and inertia of the equipment (X-ray tube assembly and detector array on the opposite side of the circle) which limits the speed at which the equipment can spin.
 Some designs use two X-ray sources and detector arrays offset by an angle, as a technique to improve temporal resolution.